 Tracey Deer is a Mohawk creator of groundbreaking content.
 Her recent directing includes Peacock’s Rutherford Falls, Amazon Studios’ upcoming Three Pines, and Starz hit Outlander.
 She was the co-creator, director, and co-showrunner on five seasons of Mohawk Girls and co-executive producer on Netflix/CBC series Anne with an E. Tracey screened her debut feature, Beans, at TIFF 2020, earning the TIFF Emerging Talent Award, presented by Ava DuVernay.Go to link

-Nicole Mirante-Matthews is a producer and writer, known for co-ep of The Walking Dead, co-ep of Luke Cage, supervising producer of NCIS, and writer for Law & Order: Criminal Intent.
-She began her career as a TV news reporter, graduating from the Edward R. Murrow School of Communication at Washington State University in Pullman, Washington, USA.
+Nicole Mirante-Matthews is a producer and writer, currently in development on a new series for Apple TV.
+Nicole is also known for co-ep of The Walking Dead, co-ep of Luke Cage, supervising producer of NCIS, and writer for Law & Order: Criminal Intent.
+She began her career as a TV news reporter, graduating from the Edward R. Murrow School of communication at Washington State University in Pullman, Washington, USA.

 Writer/director Leigh Davenport is the creator of "Run The World" on Starz.
 She wrote the screenplay for the upcoming Netflix film “The Perfect Find” starring Gabrielle Union and the screenplay for Lifetime’s Wendy Williams biopic.
 Davenport is the former editorial director of HelloBeautiful.com.
 Over the last decade, Davenport has worked in entertainment media in various capacities including writing for The Black Girls Rock!
 Awards and in unscripted production at BET, TV ONE and VH1.